Ficool

 "Ahh, but didn't you leave me behind to run away on your own just now?
 What were you chasing anyway?" she questioned the wolf.

-Surprised, Storm quickly closed his mouth and turned his head away, as if he did not hear the question.
+Surprised, Storm quickly closed his mouth and turned his head away, acting as if he did not hear the question.

-Woosh.
+Fwoosh.
 A tiny flame appeared, floating on the girl's palm.

 Fire magic.
 All magic is born from mana, an invisible force flowing through everything—plants, animals, even the air itself.
-Those who can sense it are able to shape it, move it, and bend it to their will.
+Those who can sense mana are able to shape it, move it, and bend it to their will.

 "An earthquake?" the girl calmly lifted her brows and tried to analyze the situation.